RealFascinated/beatsaber-overlay/README.md

 The project is on my [Gitea](https://git.fascinated.cc/Fascinated/beatsaber-overlay) now, but the repo will be kept in sync on GitHub. <br />
 The public url to view/use: <https://bs-overlay.fascinated.cc> <br />
 Need help?
-Feel free to message me at: Fascinated#7668
+Feel free to message me on Discord: Fascinated#7668 or Matrix: @fascinated:matrix.fascinated.cc

 ## Usage